 If your child is due to move on to school shortly, you may be interested in the following areas on Parentzone Scotland:

 - Attending school - information about starting school and school attendance

 - Choosing a school - some of the options available for educating your child

 - Find a school - find a specific school, schools in your area etc.

 Additional support needs

 All children and young people need support to help them learn.
 Some children require support that is in addition to, or different from, children or young people of the same age to ensure they benefit from education.

 If your child has a additional support need, the school and ELC will plan together with you, and other appropriate agencies (for example health, social work), to meet your child's learning and support needs.
 Planning is particularly important at transition points, for example when starting at ELC or moving to primary school.
 It is important that planning for these transitions is started early.

-Baby Box gift for every baby due on or after 15 August 2017.
+Information on the Baby Box gift for every baby due on or after 15 August 2017.

-Parenting across Scotland for parents with children in early years education, including dads and parents with learning difficulties.
+General information from Parenting across Scotland for parents with children in early years education, including dads and parents with learning difficulties.